uktrade/stream-unzip/README.md

 While the ZIP format does have its main directory at the end, each compressed file in the archive is prefixed with a header that contains its name, compressed size, and uncompressed size: this is what makes streaming decompression of ZIP files possible.

 Unfortunately not all ZIP files support streaming: some have their compressed and uncompressed sizes _after_ the file data in the stream.
+In this case a `ValueError` will be raised.

 ## Installation